Dead or Alive (franchise): Reception and legacy

 The Dead or Alive games have been mostly well received.
 The fighting series have received positive reviews, with Dead or Alive 2 having the highest ratings out of the numbered games, and Dead or Alive 5 having the lowest except its Plus version for the Vita.
+Dead or Alive is considered one of the greatest fighting game franchises of all time.
+The franchise has received numerous awards and many nominations.
+Several games in the series have been considered as some of the best fighting games of all time and some of the best video games of all time.